In this section

 Is FluMist® available this year?

-For the 2016-2017 flu season, the CDC has recommended using only an injectable influenza vaccine (flu shot).
+For the 2017-2018 flu season, the CDC has recommended using only an injectable influenza vaccine (flu shot).
 While FluMist® nasal flu vaccine is very safe, the CDC has determined that the nasal flu vaccine will not be as effective as the flu shot for the influenza strains predicted for the season.
+For this season, only the flu shot will be available.
 The CDC will continue to follow influenza seasons closely and issue annual recommendations.
 FluMist® may be available again in future years.